Monitoring and analysis

 What is Switzerland’s image abroad and how can it be nurtured and improved?
 Successful communication abroad requires a precise picture of how Switzerland is perceived in other countries and where its strengths and weaknesses lie.
-The legal mandate of Switzerland’s communication abroad requires the observation and analysis of the perception of Switzerland’s image abroad, as well as the early detection of potential crises so to allow responding in good time and taking appropriate measures for communication.
+The legislative mandate on Switzerland’s communication abroad provides for observation and analysis of how Switzerland is perceived, and early detection to ensure a timely response to potential crises.

-Switzerland's image in the broad public abroad is generally positive.
-This is confirmed in various image studies and reputation indices such as the Nation Brands Index.
-Traditional aspects such as the Swiss landscape and quality products have a positive and lasting impact on the perception of Switzerland among the general foreign public.
+Switzerland's public image in other countries is generally positive – as various image studies and reputation indices such as the Nation Brands Index show.
+Traditional facets such as the Swiss landscape and quality products have a positive and lasting impact on public perceptions of Switzerland abroad.
 Well-known stereotypes such as the Alps, watches and chocolate are positive factors, too.

-In addition, Switzerland’s strengths include good governance, political stability, the close relationship between citizens and politics, its high quality of life and a pronounced awareness of the environment.
-Switzerland also scores well in the fields of education, research, health care and transportation.
-Swiss personalities from the worlds of sport, culture and entertainment also have a positive influence even if overall Switzerland continues to have quite a low profile in these areas.
+Other Swiss strengths include good governance, political stability, the close relationship between citizens and politics, high quality of life and pronounced environmental awareness.
+Switzerland also scores well on education, research, healthcare and transport.
+Swiss celebrities from the worlds of sport, culture and entertainment also have a positive influence, even if by international comparison Switzerland's profile remains quite modest.

-It can be stated that the influence of the “traditional and tourist Switzerland” on perceptions is closely correlated to geographical distance and the level of general knowledge of Switzerland in the public.
-In countries far away, for instance in Asia or Latin America, the perception is more positive than in our neighbouring countries where image studies indicate Switzerland’s strong association with banks and terms with negative connotations such as “tax haven” or “cherry-picker” (in the EU).
-These associations appear in some extent in the general public but much more among foreign opinion-makers in politics, business and the media.
+The impact of 'traditional' Switzerland and 'travel destination' Switzerland on the way Switzerland is perceived correlates with geographical distance and the level of general knowledge about Switzerland among members of the public.
+In distant countries like in Asia or Latin America, the perception is more positive than in our neighbouring countries, where image studies indicate Switzerland’s strong association with banks and terms with negative connotations such as 'tax haven' or 'cherry-picker' (in the EU).
+These associations are present to some extent among the general public, are stronger among foreign opinion makers in politics, business and the media.

-In contrast, there is reporting to a more limited extent on themes which have a positive impact, such as the stability and competitiveness of the Swiss economy, innovative political approaches to health care, energy, the environment and research, and direct democracy.
+There is less reporting on topics which have a positive impact, such as the stability and competitiveness of the Swiss economy, innovative political approaches to healthcare, transport, energy, the environment and research, and direct democracy.